arturcp/dokku-provisioner/README.md

 # Tests

-To run the tests, use rspec's command:
+To run the tests, use RSpec's command:

 ```
 rspec